The Club History

-On the occasion of Cygnet Rowing Club’s Centenary in 1990, Peter Sly, our Club President, wrote ‘as a small club, we cannot look back upon glorious victories over the giants of the sport at Henley, but we are surely able to hold our heads high for the sportsmanship and endeavour that our members have shown over the years.
-The club flourishes, is still very much here and who knows….’
-A quarter of a century later, as the Club approaches its 125th anniversary, it is still ‘very much here’, while the ‘desire to cultivate the art and practice of rowing’ first expressed in 1890 remains as strong as ever.
+On the occasion of Cygnet Rowing Club's Centenary in 1990, Peter Sly, our Club President, wrote 'as a small club, we cannot look back upon glorious victories over the giants of the sport at Henley, but we are surely able to hold our heads high for the sportsmanship and endeavour that our members have shown over the years.
+The club flourishes, is still very much here and who knows....'
+More than a quarter of a century later, it is still 'very much here', while the 'desire to cultivate the art and practice of rowing' first expressed in 1890 remains as strong as ever.

 Founded on the morning of 12th February 1890 at the old Duke's Head in Putney, Cygnet gate-crashed the world of 'gentlemen's' rowing, offering employees of the General Post Office an opportunity to experience 'messing about in boats' on the Tidal Thames.
 Cygnet was a relative latecomer to the scene: Curlew had been formed in 1866, Ibis in 1871 and Mortlake and Anglian in 1877 and 1888 respectively.
 Still, Cygnet wasted no time in making its presence felt and by the early months of 1891 membership had increased to almost 100 making it one of the strongest clubs of its kind on the Tideway.